PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

-**Proximal Policy Optimization(PPO)** is a reinforcement learning algorithm inheriting some of the benefits of :doc:`TRPO<trpo>`,
-However, it is much simpler to implement.
+**Proximal Policy Optimization(PPO)** is a reinforcement learning algorithm inheriting some of the benefits of :doc:`TRPO<trpo>`, however, it is much simpler to implement.
 PPO shares the same goal as TRPO:

 .. note::